MiiaNyy/Battleships/README.md

 ### Example of game AI
 The computer shoots at random coordinate C3

- It is informed that the coordinate hit the ship
+&#8594; It is informed that the coordinate hit the ship

- It creates the first item in the foundShips list, which contains information about all the ships found: the coordinates that hit them, whether that ship sank, and uses the coordinates that hit to calculate the coordinates of the neighbor.
+&#8594; It creates the first item in the foundShips list, which contains information about all the ships found:
+- the coordinates that hit them,
+- whether that ship sank,
+- and uses the coordinates that hit, to calculate the coordinates of the neighbor.
 These neighbor coordinates will be used later on the next turn.

 This list looks like this when C3 is shot and hit:

 ```javascript